sakiladissanayake/my-bank-server/README.md

 ## endpoints

 Request Token: http://localhost:8080/authenticate
-This endpoint check the user credintials and send the token.
+This endpoint check the user credentials and send the token.

 All Employees: http://localhost:8080/getEmployees
 This endpoint return the all employees.